apple/swift-async-algorithms/README.md

 **Swift Async Algorithms** is an open-source package of asynchronous sequence and advanced algorithms that involve concurrency, along with their related types.

-Read more about the package, and the intent behind it, in the [announcement on swift.org](https://swift.org/blog/)

 ## Contents

 #### Combining asynchronous sequences